hristo-vrigazov/mmap.ninja/python/README.md

 ### Memory mapping images with different shapes

-Create a memory map from generator, flushed with batches (so that you don't have to keep it all in memory at once):
+Create a memory map from generator, flushing to disk every 1024 images (so that you don't have to keep it all in memory at once):

 ```python
 import matplotlib.pyplot as plt